captionpoint/captionpoint-plays/TWO-TRAINS-RUNNING.md

 Did you go back up there to see Aunt Ester?
 ---
 ## STERLING:
 I went back up there they told me she was asleep.
 ---
 ## HOLLOWAY:
-You give her a chance to get her rest, then you go on back up there.
-I'm going up and see her my- self.
+You give her a chance to get her rest,
+---
+then you go on back up there.
+---
+I'm going up and see her myself.
+---
 West been up there.
-He don't like to tell nobody, but he been up there.
 ---
+He don't like to tell nobody,
+but he been up there.
+---
 ## WEST:
 I don't care who know.
+---
 Yeah, I been up there.
 ---
 ## MEMPHIS:
 You been up there, West?
 ---
 ## WEST:
 Yeah, I went up there and saw her.
+---
 I didn't take her to be no more than a hundred or so.
 ---
 ## HOLLOWAY:
 Tell him when that was.
+---
 Tell him how long that's been.
 ---
 ## WEST:
 It's been twenty-two years.
+---
+That don't mean she still
+alive.
+---
+I ain't seen her in twenty-two years
+---
-That don't mean she still alive.
-I ain't seen her in twenty-two years and she look like she was half-dead then.
+and she look like she was half-dead then.
+---
 I can't imagine what she look like now.
 ---
 ## HOLLOWAY:
 She look like she looked then.
+---
 She wasn't but three hundred years old then.
-I don't reckon them twenty- two years make that much difference to her.
 ---
+I don't reckon them twenty-two years
+---
+make that much difference to her.
+---
 ## WEST:
-The oldest person I buried was Miss Sarah Degree and she was a hundred and twelve.
-I don't think nobody can live too much longer than that.
+The oldest person I buried was Miss Sarah Degree
 ---
+and she was a hundred and twelve.
+---
+I don't think nobody
+---
+can live too much longer than that.
+---
 ## HOLLOWAY:
 You can go on back up and see her.
+---
 She still there.
 ---
 ## MEMPHIS:
 What you go up there for, West?
 ---
 ## WEST:
 I went up there to see if my wife was in heaven.
+---
+I done buried a whole lot of people,
+---
+but she the first one I ever wondered about.
+---
+See, people don't understand
+about death,
+---
-I done buried a whole lot of people, but she the first one I ever wondered about.
-See, people don't understand about death, but if you ever hear one of them coffin sounds you'd know.
+but if you ever hear one of them coffin sounds you'd know.
+---
 There ain't nothing like it.
+---
+That coffin get to talking
+---
+and you know that this here
+---
-That cof- fin get to talking and you know that this here this what we call life ain't nothing.
+this what we call life ain't nothing.
+---
 You can blow it away with a blink of an eye.
+---
-But death you can't blow away death.
+But death, you can't blow away death.
+---
 It lasts forever.
+---
-I didn't understand about it till my wife died.
+I didn't understand about it
+till my wife died.
+---
 Before that it was just a job.
-Then
+---
+Then when she died I come to understand it.
+---

-when she died I come to understand it.
-You can live to be a hundred and fifty and you'll never have a greater moment than when you breathe your last breath.
+You can live to be a hundred and fifty
+---
+and you'll never have a greater moment
+---
+than when you breathe your last breath.
+---
 Ain't nothing you can do in life compared to it.
+---
 See, right then you done something.
+---
 You became a part of everything that come before.
+---
 And that's a great thing.
+---
 Ain't nothing you can do in life compared to that.
+---
+So I heard about Aunt Ester
+---
-So I heard about Aunt Ester and went to see if my wife was in heaven.
+and went to see if my wife was in heaven.
+---
 I figure if anybody know she would.
 ---
 ## MEMPHIS:
 What she tell you?
 ---
 ## WEST:
+She told me to take and throw twenty dollars
+---
-She told me to take and throw twenty dollars in the river and come back and see her.
-I thought she was crazy, to tell you the truth.
+in the river and come back and see her.
+---
+I thought she was crazy,
+---
+to tell you the truth.
+---
 I didn't pay her no mind.
-I knew she was old, but I figure she had gotten too old.
 ---
+I knew she was old,
+---
+but I figure she had gotten too old.
+---
 ## HOLLOWAY:
 That's what your problem is.
+---
 You don't want to do nothing for yourself.
+---
 You want somebody else to do it for you.
+---
 Aunt Ester don't work that way.
+---
 She say you got to pull your part of the load.
+---
 But you didn't want to do that.
+---
 That's why you don't know.
+---
 And it didn't cost you but twenty dollars.
 ---
 ## WEST:
 I wasn't gonna throw my money in the river, nigger.
 ---
 ## HOLLOWAY:
 That's why you don't know.
+---
 You don't know what might have happened if you did that.
+---
 If you had gone on back up there she might have told you.
 ---
 ## WEST:
+I offered to give her the twenty dollars
+---
-I offered to give her the twenty dollars just for her time but she wouldn't take it.
+just for her time but she wouldn't take it.
+---
 Told me to throw it in the river.
+---
+I'd rather see her with it
+---
-I'd rather see her with it than to see it at the bottom of the river.
+than to see it at the bottom of the river.
+---
 I just wasn't gonna do that with my money.
 ---
 ## HOLLOWAY:
 That's why you don't know.
 ---
 ## WEST:
-If it take throwing my money in the river to find out then I ain't never gonna know.
+If it take throwing my money in the river
 ---
+to find out then I ain't never gonna know.
+---
 ## MEMPHIS:
 What you go up to see her about, Holloway?
+---
 What happened when you threw your twenty dollars in?
 ---
 ## HOLLOWAY:
+I went up there to see her
+---
-I went up there to see her cause I wanted to kill my grandfather.
+cause I wanted to kill my grandfather.
+---
 I went up there and got that feeling off me.
+---
 I had to throw twenty dollars every week for a month.
+---
 But I got it off me.
+---
 He died from natural causes.
+---
 Ask West he buried him.
+---
 He died in his sleep.
+---
 That's why I knew it worked.
+---
 Cause he died of natural death.
 ---
 ## MEMPHIS:
 What you wanna kill your grandfather for?
 ---
 ## HOLLOWAY:
 Now you getting in my business.
+---
 Ask West if he ain't died a natural death.
+---
 That's all you need to know.
 ---
 ## MEMPHIS:
 I don't care nothing about your business.
+---
 You the one brought it up.
-I ain't even know you had a grandfather.
 ---
+I ain't even know you had a
+grandfather.
+---
 ## HOLLOWAY:
 Had two of them.
+---
+One on my mother's side
+---
-One on my mother's side and one on my father's side.
+and one on my father's side.
+---
 One of them I never knew.
+---
 The other one wasn't no good for nobody.
+---
 That was the worse Negro I ever known.
-He think if it wasn't for white people there wouldn't be no daylight.
-If you let him tell it, God was a white man who had a big planta- tion in the sky and sat around drinking mint juleps and smoking Havana cigars.
-He couldn't wait to die to get up in heaven to pick cotton.
-If he overheard you might wanna go down and get you some extra meat out the white man's smokehouse he'd run and tell him.
-He
+---
+He think if it wasn't for white people
+---
+there wouldn't be no daylight.
+---
+If you let him tell it,
+---
+God was a white man
+---
+who had a big plantation in the sky
+---
+and sat around drinking mint juleps
+---
+and smoking Havana cigars.
+---
+He couldn't wait to die
+---
+to get up in heaven to pick cotton.
+---
+If he overheard you might wanna go down
+---
+and get you some extra meat
+---
+out the white man's smokehouse
+---
+he'd run and tell him.
+---
+He see you put a rabbit in your sack
+---
+to weigh up with the cotton,
+---
+he'd run and tell.
+---
+The white man would give him
+a couple pounds of bacon.
+---
+He'd bring that home
+---

-see you put a rabbit in your sack to weigh up with the cotton, he'd run and tell.
-The white man would give him a couple pounds of bacon.
-He'd bring that home and my grandmother would throw it out with the garbage.
+and my grandmother would throw it out with the garbage.
+---
 That's the kind of woman she was.
+---
 I don't know how she got tied up with him.
+---
 She used to curse the day she laid down with him.
+---
 That rubbed off on me.
+---
-I got a little older to where I could see what kind of man he was
+I got a little older to where I could see
+---
+what kind of man he was
+---
-I figure if he want to go to heaven to pick cotton, I'd help him.
+I figure if he want to go to heaven to pick cotton,
+---
+I'd help him.
+---
 I got real serious about it.
+---
-It stayed on me so didn't nobody want to be around me cause of the bad energy I was carrying.
+It stayed on me so didn't nobody want to be around me
+---
+cause of the bad energy I was carrying.
+---
 Couldn't keep me a woman.
+---
 Seemed like nothing wouldn't work out for me.
+---
+I went up to see Aunt Ester
+---
-I went up to see Aunt Ester and got that bad energy off me.
+and got that bad energy off me.
+---
 And it worked too.
+---
 Ask West.
 He died in his sleep.
+---
 Caught pneumonia and laid down and died.
+---
+They wouldn't let him in the hospital
+---
+cause he didn't have any insurance.
+---
-They wouldn't let him in the hospital cause he didn't have any insurance.
-He crawled up in the bed in my grandmother's house and laid there till he died.
+He crawled up in the bed in my grandmother's house
+---
+and laid there till he died.
+---
 March 5, 1952.
+---
 So can't nobody tell me nothing about Aunt, Ester.
+---
 I know what she can do for you.
 ---
 ## WEST:
 Let me get on.
-Say, Memphis, if you change your mind about the building, let me know.
-(WEST exits.)
 ---
+Say, Memphis,
+---
+if you change your mind about the building, let me know.
+---
+template: noise
+door opens and closes
+---
 ## STERLING:
 I'm going back up there soon as I get some money.
-I'll throw twenty dollars in the river if it help me get a job.
 ---
+I'll throw twenty dollars in the river
+---
+if it help me get a job.
+---
 ## HOLLOWAY:
 You go on back up there.
 ---
 ## STERLING:
+Say, Memphis you know how many people
+---
-Say, Memphis you know how many people be down at the steel mill hanging around there at lunch
+be down at the steel mill hanging around there
+---

-time?
+at lunch time?
+---
 You ever seen that?
+---
+Must be five or six hundred,
+---
+I figure we could make some money
+---
+selling chicken sandwiches.
+---
+All you need is a little truck
+---
+have Risa fry up the chicken
+---
-Must be five or six hundred, I figure we could make some money selling chicken sand- wiches.
-All you need is a little truck have Risa fry up the chicken and I go over there and sell them.
+and I go over there and sell them.
+---
 You ever thought about that?
+---
 We could go in business together.
 ---
 ## MEMPHIS:
 I'm in business already.
+---
-You go on and get your truck and go on over there.
+You go on and get your truck
+---
+and go on over there.
+---
 Risa get these dishes cleaned up.
+---
+## STERLING:
+That alright if that seven eighty-one come out
+---
+I'll have me enough money
+---
-STERLING (starting toward the door): That alright if that seven eighty-one come out I'll have me enough money I won't need to go in no business.
-If that seven eighty-one come out me and Risa gonna get married.
+I won't need to go in no business.
+---
+If that seven eighty-one come out
+---
+me and Risa gonna get married.
+---
 Ain't that right, Risa?
-(RisA doesn't say anything.)
+---
 She shy.
+---
 She don't want to let everybody know.
+---
-Hey, Memphis, if I find some more gas I'll bring it on around.
+Hey, Memphis, if I find some more gas
+---
+I'll bring it on around.
+---
 Okay?
-(STERLING exits.)
 ---
+template: noise
+door opening and closing
+---
 ## MEMPHIS:
 I changed that, Holloway.
-I give him two weeks.
-(The lights go down on the scene.)
-SCENE 2
-(The lights come up on the restaurant.
-RISA sits on a stool, reading a magazine.
-HOLLOWAY enters.)
+---
+template: music
 ---
 ## HOLLOWAY:
 Risa, you seen Hambone today?